FIR against Sonia Gandhi over tweet

 Tweets about this

-Dr flower RT @ANI: FIR registered against Congress President Sonia Gandhi In Shivamogga, Karnataka over Congress party's tweet on 11th May on PMCARES… 8 seconds ago
+Anand RT @ANI: FIR registered against Congress President Sonia Gandhi In Shivamogga, Karnataka over Congress party's tweet on 11th May on PMCARES… 38 seconds ago

+Meera RT @TS_SinghDeo: Aren’t we entitled to have an opinion in a democracy or is it much to ask?
+Filing an FIR against @INCIndia President Smt.S… 1 minute ago